Installation Guide

 1. Choose one primary setup path:

-• VS Code Extension (Copilot users)
+• VS Code Extension (GitHub Copilot users) — auto-configures everything

-• Claude Desktop MCPB
+• Claude Desktop MCPB — one-click MCP installation

 3. Optional: install CLI (excelcli) for scripting/RPA